Pop Culture Madness!

 - Leonardo DiCaprio, in Titanic

-Jeanne Louise Calment, the person with the longest confirmed human lifespan, who died in 1997 saw Vincent van Gogh in her uncle's shop as a 13-year-old and described him as "blighted by alcohol".
+Jeanne Louise Calment, the person with the longest confirmed human lifespan, who died in 1997, saw Vincent van Gogh in her uncle’s shop as a 13-year-old and described him as “blighted by alcohol.”

 1997 Pop Culture History

-The 60's TV show Lost in Space, as written, took place in 1997.
+As written, the 60’s TV show Lost in Space took place in 1997.

 Julia "Butterfly" Hill, on December 10, 1997, ascended 180 feet up the redwood tree Luna to stave off Pacific Lumber Co. loggers who were clear-cutting.
 Hill lived on two 6-by-6-foot platforms for 738 days until a resolution was reached with the logging company.